 The information about CVI is now decades old and building everyday.
 Why does it fall on the shoulders of parents with the least free time to organize this effort to help medical professionals and educator understand CVI and how CVI affects learning?
 Professionals who understand CVI are out there but they are not sitting at your child’s IEP.
 That is where the advocacy must begin.

 As parents and professionals who understand CVI, let’s begin to build the documented evidence for the IEP process that fosters the diagnosis of CVI.
-Let’s make sure the students are assessed using the correct tools such as the CVI Range (Roman-Lantzy).
-Let’s make the CVI Endorsement (through Perkins School for the Blind) mandatory for professionals working with each child.
+Let’s make sure the students are assessed using the correct tools that consider the known brain based visual issues of CVI.
 Let’s make sure there is not “vision time” but consideration of visual needs around the day and across the curriculum.

 Check out Rebecca’s blog!

-Color remains important for many children assessed much higher in the CVI Range.
+Color is so important for many children with CVI.
 I recently assessed a child in a typical kindergarten.
 Careful interviewing of parents and his team plus observations and direct assessment uncovered this important information about this child’s color preferences:

 - This child’s parents immediately report “red” as a favorite color.
 He always picks red clothing, red toys and wants to paint his room red.